digitalengine-xyz/nginx-ultimate-blacklist/README.md

-# nginx-ultimate-blacklist
-This was inspired by oohnoitz/nginx-blacklist and extends the list to use on nginx.

-oohnoitz/nginx-blacklist

 # Nginx Ultimate Blacklist
-**This was inspired by [oohnoitz/nginx-blacklist](https://github.com/oohnoitz/nginx-blacklist), it extends the list to include a ridicuilious amounts of evil bots.
+**This was inspired by [oohnoitz/nginx-blacklist](https://github.com/oohnoitz/nginx-blacklist) and this awesome [PP article](https://perishablepress.com/4g-ultimate-user-agent-blacklist/), it extends the list to include a ridicuilious amounts of evil bots.
 Always defend your nginx!!**

 **blacklist.conf** utilizes the following two nginx modules to achieve the same results as the original **bad-bot-blocker**: `ngx_http_geo_module` and `ngx_http_map_module`.
 This provides admins with a single configuration file used for blacklisting any bots or malicious web crawlers without the need to complicate server blocks.

 ----
+## NGINX INSTALL
 ### Install
 1. Save `blacklist.conf` somewhere accessible by nginx.
 2. Include `blacklist.conf` in your `nginx.conf` before your server blocks.